 n.
 The hearing board's determination of responsibility for each violation shall be made on the basis whether there is a preponderance of the evidence, or whether it is more likely than not, that the respondent violated the student code of conduct.

 o.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in a criminal or civil court, are not used in the student conduct proceedings.

 - There shall be a single verbatim record, such as a digital recording, of all formal hearings before a student conduct board.
 Deliberations shall not be recorded.
 The record shall be the property of the university.

-- If with proper notice respondent, complainant and/or investigator, do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.
+- If with proper notice respondent and/or investigator, do not appear for a conduct hearing, the available information regarding alleged violations shall be presented and considered without such parties present.

-- The Student Conduct Administrator or designee may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent, and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
-Decisions regarding participation will be made by the Student Conduct Administrator or designee.
+- The Director of Student Conduct & Community Standards or designee may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the respondent and/or witnesses during the hearing by providing separate facilities, by using a visual screen to separate participants, and/or by permitting participation by telephone, video conferencing, video recording, audio recording, written statement or other means.
+Decisions regarding participation will be made by the Director of Student Conduct & Community Standards or designee.